Houtamelo

 During my engineering major, I finished all the calculus courses, as well as other math-related courses, such as: statistics, physics, and geometry.

 Many of these skills have been useful in game development.
-I can make equations used in game design/balancing, and physics are often useful in 2D games - such as when calculating projectile trajectories.
+I can make equations used in game design/balancing, and physics are useful in many areas: projectile trajectory calculation, animation, collision, etc.

 Secondary Skills